 Below are the benefits of the Router:

 - Due to the collision feature, network traffic can be reduced.

 - Due to broadcasting domains, network traffic can be reduced.

 - It provides a MAC address and IP address that will choose the best route across a network.

 - Easy to connect to the wired or wireless network.

 - No loss of information.

 - It can connect to different network architecture such as ethernet cable, Wi-Fi, WLAN.

-- Due to the wireless router, it is easy to connect to the internet for a laptop or pc.
+- The wireless router is easy to connect to the internet for a laptop or pc.
 No need to worry about a bunch of wires.

-We have learned router is a hardware network that is used for moving, analyzing and receiving internet data packets within the network or to network.
+We have learned router is a hardware network used for moving, analyzing, and receiving internet data packets within the network or network.
 It has more network functionalities than hub or switch.
-We can keep the PC safe from an attacker because of the firewall due to enabling security on the router.
+We can keep the PC safe from an attacker because of the firewall due to the router’s enabling security.
 It has firmware software and should be updated by the manufacturer.